 Argorant

-Argorant should be tested as a data infrastructure layer: OAuth-gated MCP, quotas, aggregate counts, redacted previews, and account-controlled reveal/export.
+Test Argorant as a data infrastructure layer: OAuth-protected MCP, plan limits, aggregate counts, masked previews, and account-controlled reveal and export.

 Apollo / ZoomInfo